Tags, logs and baggage

 error which can be set to True if the operation represented by the Span fails.

-Logs are key:value pairs that are useful for capturing span-specific logging messages and other debugging or informational output from the application itself.
-Logs may be useful for documenting a specific moment or event within the span (in contrast to tags which should apply to the span as a whole).
+Logs are key:value pairs that are useful for capturing timed log messages and other debugging or informational output from the application itself.
+Logs may be useful for documenting a specific moment or event within the span (in contrast to tags which should apply to the span regardless of time).

 The SpanContext carries data across process boundaries.
 Specifically, it has two major components: